sujon0x1/nagad-payss/README.md

-# Nagad Payment Screenshot Creator 💵📲
+# Nagad Payment Screenshot Creator 💵📲 (only for Bangladesh 🇧🇩)

 **Disclaimer**: This project is intended **only for educational purposes**.
 Please use responsibly and ethically.